 Best Fidelity Retirement Fund #3: Fidelity Nasdaq Composite Index Fund

 When you visit a financial website or look at a business channel chyron, you’ll typically see data for the S&P 500 and Dow Jones Industrial Average prominently displayed.
-That’s because when the average person asks “how did the stock market do today?” they’re typically asking about one of these two benchmarks of American stock market performance.
+That’s because when the average person asks “how did the stock market do today?” they’re typically asking about one of these two American stock-market benchmarks.

 That makes the Fidelity Nasdaq Composite Index Fund (FNCMX) particularly interesting as a Fidelity retirement fund for anyone who wants to be more aggressive with the equity portion of their portfolio.

-FNCMX holds 2,800 Nasdaq Composite stocks—not the index’s full roster, but a representative amount accounting for the vast majority of the index’s market cap.
-As I write this, roughly half of the fund’s assets are invested in the technology sector, and another quarter or so are in tech-related sectors and stocks.
-And while tech and tech-esque overweight is actually quite normal among large-cap growth funds, Fidelity Nasdaq Composite Index is even more concentrated in those holdings than competitor funds.
+FNCMX holds a little more than 2,900 Nasdaq Composite stocks—not the index’s full roster, but a representative amount accounting for the vast majority of the index’s market cap.
+As I write this, over half of the fund’s assets are invested in the technology sector, and another 30% or so is allocated to tech-related sectors.
+And while large-cap growth funds normally favor tech and tech-esque companies, Fidelity Nasdaq Composite Index is even more concentrated in those holdings than competitor funds.

 That said, while FNCMX is an aggressive fund, it’s not a trading hive.
-Turnover is actually very modest, at just 10%.
+Turnover is actually minimal, at just 2%.
 That makes this Fidelity fund fairly tax-efficient, and thus perfectly appropriate for taxable accounts.

 Want to learn more about FNCMX?
 Check out the Fidelity provider site.